Komondor: Training

 Due to the Komondor's size, power, speed and temperament, a lack of obedience training can result in danger to others.
 Komondors generally take well to training if started early (ideally between 4–8 months).
 A Komondor can become obstinate when bored, so it is imperative that training sessions be upbeat and happy.
 Praise is a must, as are consistent and humane corrections.
 Once a Komondor gets away with unfriendly or hostile behavior, it will always think such behavior is appropriate.
 Therefore, consistent corrections even with a young puppy are necessary to ensure a well-adjusted adult.
 Socialization is also extremely important.
 The Komondor should be exposed to new situations, people and other dogs while still a puppy.
 Because it is a natural guard dog, a Komondor that is not properly socialized may react in an excessively aggressive manner when confronted with a new situation or person.

-Given the proper environment and care, a Komondor is a responsible, loving dog.
-It is devoted and calm without being sluggish.
-As in any breed, there is quite a range of personalities, so your needs should be outlined clearly to your breeder.
-An experienced breeder can try to identify that personality which would be happiest as an independent livestock dog, or that which wants more to please and would make a good obedience dog or family pet.
-Adolescence can be marked by changes in a Komondor's temperament, eating habits, trainability, and general attitude.

 Breed-specific legislation requires some breeds to be muzzled in public places.
 Romania is the only country that requires Komondors to be muzzled.

 In popular culture

-Odelay is the fifth studio album by American musician Beck, released on 18 June 1996 by DGC Records.
-The album's cover features a Komondor jumping over a hurdle, taken by canine photographer Joan Ludwig (1914–2004) for the July 1977 issue of the American Kennel Club's Gazette.
+The cover of Beck’s 1996 album Odelay is a photo of a Komondor jumping over a hurdle, taken by canine photographer Joan Ludwig (1914–2004) for the July 1977 issue of the American Kennel Club's Gazette.